Gabbo22-git/Reply-ML-804261/README.md

 ## [Section 1] Introduction

-This project focuses on developing and evaluating an anomaly detection system for time-series data representing transactional metrics of a service or application.
+This project focuses on developing and evaluating an anomaly detection system for time-series data representing transactional metrics of a betting service.
 The core objective is to identify unusual patterns or deviations from normal operational behavior, which could signify performance issues, errors, or other critical incidents.
 The input data, initially a single day's worth of minute-by-minute aggregated transactions, is augmented to create a more robust dataset for model training and evaluation.

 We explore a two-pronged approach:
 1.  **Time Series Forecasting:** Using Long Short-Term Memory (LSTM) networks and Temporal Convolutional Networks (TCN) to predict key transactional metrics.
 While primarily for forecasting, the reconstruction/prediction errors from such models can also be indicative of anomalies.